Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/AIE_Simulation/README.md

 ## Design Performance Debug

 To estimate design performance during the AI Engine simulation, analyze the profile results.
-This section explains topics that are most commonly used to assess hoverall kernel performance.
+This section explains topics that are most commonly used to assess overall kernel performance.

 Refer to the Section 4 [Enabling Profile and Trace Options](./README.md#Enabling-profile-and-trace-options) to enable profiling in the Vitis IDE.